 If you delete a database, the system keeps backups in the same way that it would for an online database with its specific retention period.
 However, for a deleted database, the retention period is updated from 1-35 days to 0-35 days, making it possible to delete backups manually.
 If you need to keep backups for longer than the maximum short-term retention period of 35 days, you can enable long-term retention.

 If you delete a managed instance, all databases on that managed instance are also deleted and can't be recovered.
 You can't restore a deleted managed instance.
 But if you've configured long-term retention for a managed instance, LTR backups are not deleted.
 You can then use those backups to restore databases to a different managed instance in the same subscription, to a point in time when an LTR backup was taken.
 To learn more, review Restore long-term backup.

-With SQL Managed Instance, you can configure full LTR backups for up to 10 years in Azure Blob Storage.
-After the LTR policy is configured, full backups are automatically copied to a different storage container weekly.
+With SQL Managed Instance, you can configure storing full LTR backups for up to 10 years in Azure Blob Storage.
+After the LTR policy is configured, full backups are automatically copied to a different storage container.

 To meet various compliance requirements, you can select different retention periods for weekly, monthly, and/or yearly full backups.
 The frequency depends on the policy.
 For example, setting

-W=0, M=1 would create an LTR copy monthly.
+W=0, M=1, Y=0 would create a monthly LTR copy.
 For more information about LTR, see Long-term retention.